-Despite Iran’s complex cultural past and occasional turbulent political environments, Iran’s architecture has achieved its own distinct indigenous.
-As noted before, the interior and exterior mosque architecture of mosques reflect a mixture of Islamic and Pre-Islamic art which necessitates you should visit Iran.
+Despite its complex cultural past and occasional turbulent political environments, you should visit Iran because the architecture has achieved distinct indigenous there.
+As noted before, the interior and exterior mosque architecture of mosques reflects a mixture of Islamic and Pre-Islamic art which necessitates you should visit Iran.

 Then, the route passed through central Asia and reached Samarqand and Bukhara.
 When it entered Iran, it passed the northern part of Iran including Marv, Sarakhs, Neyshabur, Gorgan, Bam, Safiabad, Rey, Qazvin, Zanjan, and north of Hamadan, and ended up in one of the harbors of Syria after passing Yerevan.

-During history, Iranians always have been one of the greatest artisans around the world.
-Obviously handicrafts that you can buy today from bazaars are the traditions passed on from generation to generation.
+Throughout history, Iranians always have been one of the greatest artisans around the world.
+Obviously, handicrafts that you can buy today from bazaars are the traditions passed on from generation to generation.

 Today handmade products are highly regarded outside of Iran as unique works of art.
 Iranian handicrafts are masterpieces, and each of them has its own history.
 Persian Carpets and Rugs date back to 2,500 years ago.
 The art of carpet weaving is impressed by the culture and nature of Iran.

 It includes amazing mixed patterns of flowers, birds, and animals with a myriad of colors extracted from wildflowers.
 Marquetry, Enamel working and so many other beautiful handicrafts could be a souvenir for your beloved ones and also a good reason to travel to Iran.